 The mics sound just adequate, and the A1 provides pretty basic Bluetooth codecs.
 If these hitches don’t bother you, the Soundcore Life A1 could be a hit.
 At only $50, it’s hard to complain too much about what the A1 offers because it’s mostly good.

 What should you get instead of the Anker Soundcore Life A1?

 Since the A1 has a lot in common with Beats, try the (premium-priced) Powerbeats Pro for its long battery life and workout-friendly design.
-Alternatively, you might want the Android and Apple-friendly Beats Fit Pro which sports a similar winged design.
+The hooked ear design is another solution to stabilizing your buds, as opposed to the winged stabilizers on the A1.

 Frequently asked questions about the Anker Soundcore Life A1